Friday, August 8, 2008

 3 Countries Driving in 3 Weeks in Europe

-We arrived in Paris, France, October 2007 on Zoom Airlines.(No longer in business by 2008).
-We made arrangements to lease a car out of Montreal Canada before leaving for our trip.
-The Peugeot leasing company will meet us at the airport in a van and take us right to our new leased hatchback Peugeot where we will drive off right away to our first B&B in Ede Holland.
+We arrived in Paris, France, in October 2007 on a flight with Zoom Airlines, which was no longer in business by 2008.
+Before our trip, we made arrangements to lease a car from a company in Montreal, Canada.
+The Peugeot leasing company was scheduled to meet us at the airport in a van and take us directly to our new leased Peugeot hatchback.
+From there, we would drive straight to our first bed-and-breakfast in Ede, Holland.

 Travel Holland Netherlands